Home » Fentanyl Addiction » Fentanyl Detox Options

 Fentanyl detox should be viewed as a bridge into inpatient or outpatient treatment for opioid addiction.
 Where detox addresses the physical aspect of dependence, ongoing treatment allows you to unpack the psychological component of opioid addiction.

-Although fentanyl addictions can be treated in an outpatient setting, almost everyone who is dependent on this synthetic opioid would benefit from a supervised detox at a licensed medical detox center.
+Although fentanyl addictions can be treated in an outpatient setting, almost everyone who is dependent on this synthetic opioid would benefit from a supervised opioid detox program.

 Detoxification in a clinical setting occurs over three phases: